-‘Sir, may go to the toilet?
+‘Sir, may I go to toilet?
 Sir, may I go to drink water?
 Sir, my head is aching.
 I am not feeling well; can I go outside for a bit?’
 These are the excuses which normally students give you when they unable to concentrate on the lesson or, to be specific, get bored.
 There are multiple reasons why children get bored in school, such as not being sufficiently challenged or simply not feeling motivated by the subject matter being discussed in the classroom.
 While asking reasons from parents about their children’s boredom in the classroom, some responded that the content is way too easy for their children; therefore, they get bored.
 Others believe that teacher might not be presented the material in a way that student would get engaged.
 Both reasons are, no doubt, possible but these are not the only reasons.

 Following are some of the possible reasons which might be responsible for children’s boredom in the classroom